What Happens During the Free Consultation With a Lawyer?

 Bill Campbell: [00:07:41] What if the call goes on and it’s determined by the attorney that, you know, the assistance of Hardison and Cochran might just might not help or for some other reason they just don’t need an attorney.
 What what happens then?

 Number one is unfortunately we received a lot of calls where we do not feel that that individual has a claim to which they can receive any type of benefits.
-So they’ve given us information, we’d evaluated it and for some reason based upon our interpretation of the laws we do not feel that is a situation where they are entitled to a particular recovery.
-So if that’s the case we tell them unfortunately we don’t believe that it is a circumstance where they’re entitled to recovery.
+So they’ve given us information, we’d evaluated it and for some reason based upon our interpretation of the laws, we do not feel that is a situation where they are entitled to a particular recovery.
+So if that’s the case we tell then unfortunately we don’t believe that it is a circumstance where they’re entitled to recovery.

 However, we do advise them that we are only one law firm.
 Other law firms may have different experiences.
-So at that point in time we always encourage folks to get a second opinion.
-Based upon the nature of our business and other law firms that operate the similar way.
+So at that point in time, we always encourage folks to get a second opinion.
+Based upon the nature of our business and other law firms that operate a similar way.
 These are free consultations.
 So it never hurts to call another law firm and say OK I just spoke to one law firm but I wanted to make sure to get a second opinion and to go through the evaluations with that firm because another law firm may have a different experience than we have.
 They may review the facts and circumstances and feel that there is a case that they can pursue it.
-So we always encourage people to get a second opinion if we do not think that there is a claim there for which they’re entitled to recovery.
+So we always encourage people to get a second opinion if we do not think that there is a claim therefor which they’re entitled to recovery.

-There’s also circumstances where they may not need an attorney because they’re going to be able to get the benefits themselves.
+There are also circumstances where they may not need an attorney because they’re going to be able to get the benefits themselves.
 A lot of times people will contact us, they’ll give us the information that they have, the documentation that they’ve received thus far, how it’s going with their medical treatment, how their communication has been between them and the other side, and based upon the conversations that they’re having with the other side and based upon the facts that they’ve reported to us, sometimes it appears and ultimately it will be a circumstance where they will receive all the benefits that they’re entitled to without having to hire an attorney.

 Even if it’s not the exact benefit more likely than not even hiring an attorney would not benefit their position.
 A lot of times I tell folks as well as the other attorneys here, that it really is not advantageous to hire an attorney if ultimately you are going to have to pay the attorney a percentage, depending on the type of case of the settlement, when you’ve already got an offer which is fair and reasonable.